-Just as adults are rewarded for a job well done, plenty of adults would argue that children should be rewarded as well.
+Just as adults like to be rewarded for a job well done, children should be rewarded as well.
 Despite the fact that many children take an active interest in learning and getting high marks on their own, positive reinforcement is essential to maintain this interest over long periods of time.
-One aspect of parenting is providing this leadership and motivation.
-Still, many parents feel concerned about just giving their children money as a reward.
+One aspect of parenting is providing this leadership and motivation through an effective reward system.
+Still, many parents feel concerned about just giving their children money as a reward for good behavior.
 Fortunately, there are several creative ways to reward your child for good grades without handing over cash.

 10 Creative Ways To Reward Your Child: